andrejbauer/marshall/README.md

 ## Prerequisites

-To compile Marshall you will need [Ocaml](http://www.ocaml.org/), version 4.12 or later, the OCaml [dune](https://dune.build) build system, and the [menhir](http://gallium.inria.fr/~fpottier/menhir/) parser generator.
-The best way to obtain these is to use the OCaml package manager [opam](http://opam.ocamlpro.com).
+To compile Marshall you will need [Ocaml](http://www.ocaml.org/), version 4.12 or later, the OCaml [dune](https://dune.build) build system, the [menhir](http://gallium.inria.fr/~fpottier/menhir/) parser generator, and the large number library [num](https://github.com/ocaml/num/).
+The best way to obtain these is to use the OCaml package manager [opam](https://opam.ocaml.org).
 Once you have got OPAM going, run

-    opam install dune menhir
+    opam install dune menhir num

 Optionally, you may install the `rlwrap` or `ledit` command-line editing wrappers.
-Marshall will use
-them automatically in the interactive mode.
+Marshall will use them automatically in the interactive mode.

 ## Compilation